sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

 The code for the examples is on Github [here](https://github.com/sfioritto/real-world-flexbox).

-You only need to support bleeding edge browsers
+Scenario #1: You only need to support bleeding edge browsers
 ------------------------------

+Like I said, we'll be starting with the best case scenario.
+We'll get to IE8 soon enough.

 When I look at traffic logs for any of my sites, IE doesn't really exist.
 About 1% of my traffic is IE10/11.
 My